 The Acadia Night Sky Festival

-Another reason fall rocks in Acadia National Park is the annual Night Sky Festival.
-This year’s will be held September 29 – October 3, 2021 The festival takes place around the same time each year, and celebrates the glories of the skies in Acadia.
+Another reason to visit Acadia National Park in the fall is the annual Night Sky Festival.
+The festival takes place around the same time each year in September, and celebrates the glories of the skies in Acadia.
 This treasured place is one that has virtually zero light pollution, allowing the brilliance of the stars above to be seen clearly.
 The event is filled with star-gazing, of course, but offers a range of educational events too.
-More details here: Acadia Night Sky Festival.

 A Great Excuse to Relax in a Hot Tub

 Finally, the last reason that autumn is the best time to go to Acadia National Park is because HOT TUBS!
 Now, I don’t know about you, but we LOVE a good hot tub.
 It’s relaxing, romantic, and just plain fabulous.
 With the jacuzzi jets soothing your tired muscles and the perfect water temperature, you’re well on your way to bliss.
 And the best time of year to enjoy a hot tub?
 You guessed it–fall!

 Truthfully, whenever you go to Acadia, you’re sure to love it.
 But if you go in fall, it’s on a whole ‘nother level.
+You can even download this self guided Acadia and Bar Harbor tour before you head out.
 Enjoy!

 Read these next: